sucofunk/Beatmakers-Sketchbook-Hardware/solder-guide/solderguide.md

 ![Encoder](images/encoderCut.png)

-Than mount the encoders and solder them to the PCB.
+Then mount the encoders and solder them to the PCB.
 Repeat this step for all four encoders.

 ![Encoder](images/encoder.png)

 ## 16. Mount ICs

-Remember what they are used for?
+<p style="color:red"> Remember what they are used for? </p>

 ## 17. Install Teensy

+### Remove the SD card

+If you bought a kit from sucofunk.com, the SD card is already plugged in to the Teensy.
+It is recommended to remove the card before soldering the PINs to prevent accidents with your soldering iron and the plastic housing of the card ;)

 ### Preparing the teensy for battery power
-If you are not using the power management board and do not power your Beatmaker's sketchbook with a battery, you should skip this step.
+If you are not using the power management board and do not power your Beatmaker's sketchbook from a battery, you should skip this step.

 Otherwise you need to separate the two pads on the bottom side of your Teensy 4.1.
 The standard configuration is to use the Teensy with USB power.
 We will power the teensy from a battery.
 To not mix the GND from the USB and the battery (which will definitely harm the Teensy!), we need to decouple them by cutting the small trace with a cutter knife.